revaturelabs/interviewquestions/Java/Collections/MapInterface.md

 <summary><b>Explanation</b></summary>
 <blockquote>

-- A `String` array of the given string is created, if the words are new then a new key-value pair with word and frequency is added to the map and if the word already exists, then the frequency is increased by 1.
+- A `String` array of the given string is created, if the words are new, then a new key-value pair with word and frequency is added to the map and if the word already exists, then the frequency is increased by 1.

 </blockquote>
 </details>